zzacong/ITECH2306-Lab-Assignment-1/README.md

 V6.23 by Zac
 - Reformat output of doubles to 2 decimal places
 - Modify records of properties in csv file

+V6.24 by Zac
+- Use File.seperator to replace hard coded "/"